-Policy_Updated_9.7.17.pdf) - 31.
-Failure to abide by the Responsible Use of Information Technology Policy. (https://www.umb.edu/it/policies/acceptable_use) - 32.
-Failure to maintain a hygienic living and learning environment which has a significant impact on the community. - 33.
-Unauthorized use of the University name, logo, mascot, or other symbol. - 34.
-Abuse of the University Student Conduct system, including, but not limited to: - a.
-Disruption or interference with the orderly conduct of a Student Conduct proceeding. - b.
-Falsification, distortion, or misrepresentation of information to a conduct officer or Administrative Review Committee. - c.
-Influencing or attempting to influence another person to commit an abuse of the Student Conduct system. - d.
-Attempting to discourage an individual's proper participation in, or use of, the Student Conduct system. - e.
+- e.
 Attempting to intimidate or retaliate against a member of a review body, a Complainant, Respondent, or witness, prior to, during, and/or after a Student Conduct proceeding. - f.
 Institution of a Student Conduct proceeding in bad faith. - g.
-Failure to comply with the sanction(s) imposed under The Code. - 35.
-Intrusion of Privacy, meaning the attempted use or actual use of electronic devices that invade a person's privacy.
+Failure to comply with the sanction(s) imposed under the Code.

+29. Intrusion of Privacy, meaning the attempted use or actual use of electronic devices that invade a person's privacy.
 This includes but is not limited to: photographing, videotaping, filming, digitally recording, or by any other means secretly viewing, with or without a device, another person without that person's consent in any location where the person has a reasonable expectation of privacy, or in a manner that violates a reasonable expectation of privacy.
 Unauthorized storing, sharing, and/or distribution is also prohibited.
-This does not apply to lawful security or surveillance filming or recording that is authorized by law enforcement or authorized university officials.
+This does not apply to lawful security or surveillance filming or recording that is authorized by law enforcement or authorized University officials.
 These provisions may not be utilized to impinge upon the lawful exercise of constitutionally protected rights of freedom of speech or assembly.

-Additionally, Massachusetts Law, prohibits private citizens from secretly recording others, or possessing a device with the intent to secretly record, or disclosing the contents of a secret recording.
+Additionally, Massachusetts law prohibits private citizens from secretly recording others, or possessing a device with the intent to secretly record, or disclosing the contents of a secret recording.
 Please be aware that academic settings, including, but not limited to, the classroom, labs, office hours, and instructional space, are deemed a place in which there is an expectation of privacy, unless previously agreed upon.

-36. Continued participation in any Student Organization activities, including but not limited to, meetings or acceptance of new members, during any period that a Student Organization is subject to a Loss of Recognition, is not recognized by the University or other conduct in violation of a sanction imposed on a Student Organization.
+30. Continued participation in any Student Organization activities, including but not limited to, meetings or acceptance of new members, during any period that a Student Organization is subject to a Loss of Recognition, is not recognized by the University or other conduct in violation of a sanction imposed on a Student Organization.

-Part IV: Student Conduct Procedures The following procedures are the procedures followed to adjudicate all violations of The Code.
+Part IV: Student Conduct Procedures The following procedures are the procedures followed to adjudicate all violations of the Code.